gramineproject/gramine/Documentation/manpages/gramine-sgx-sign.rst

     Path to the output file containing SIGSTRUCT.
 If not provided, `manifest_file` will be used with ".manifest" (if present) removed from the end and with ".sig" appended.

+.. option:: --verbose, -v

+    Print details to standard output.
+This is the default.

+.. option:: --quiet, -q

+    Don't print details to standard output.